CoffeaTeam/coffea-casa/docs/cc_setup.rst

    :align: center

-Instantiating own CoffeaCasaCluster
+Instantiating Your Own CoffeaCasaCluster
 -----------

-Next snippet will set up a cluster by instantiating a Dask Client for :class:`CoffeaCasaCluster, scaled to use 10 jobs:
+The next snippet will set up a cluster by instantiating a Dask Client with :class:`CoffeaCasaCluster`, scaled to use 10 jobs:

 .. code-block:: python